 You can listen to the sound of the wind.
 What causes that sound the be produced?

 You step outside and the same wind makes you feel cold.
 The air is not cold but the fact that it is moving changes everything.
-What makes the moving air male us feel cold?
+What makes the moving air make us feel cold?

 Physics is like an ocean.
 It has fishes, coraf reef and turtles inside.
 It is deep and beautiful.
-Unfortunately, children don't even get to touch the surface of physics.
-They 'learn' Physics but do not learn Physics.
+Learning Physics is like scuba diving in that ocean.
+Unfortunately, in most schools, children don't even get to touch the surface of physics.
+They are not even snorkelling in the amazing ocean of Physics.

-The problem is that children are not used to thinking in this manner.
-The curiosity that they have in childhood is lost while preparing for exams.
+The curiosity that children have in childhood is lost while preparing for exams.
 They start scoring well in their Physics exams and they start thinking they are learning Physics.
 And, after each exam, they are awarded for answering questions, whose answers were already available in teachers' notes.

 Learning Physics is a journey of struggle.
 Children need to get used to it.